- Publication 908 - Introductory Material

 For information about determining the tax due and paying tax for a chapter 7 or 11 bankruptcy estate, see Bankruptcy Estate Tax Return Filing Requirements and Payment of Tax Due, later.

-Jane Doe, an individual calendar year taxpayer, filed a bankruptcy petition under chapter 7 or 11 on May 8, 2018.
-If Jane elected to close her tax year at the commencement of her case, Jane's first short year for 2018 runs from January 1 through May 7, 2018.
-Jane's second short year runs from May 8, 2018, through December 31, 2018.
-To have a timely filed election for the first short year, Jane must file Form 1040 (or an extension of time to file) for the period January 1 through May 7 by September 15.
+Jane Doe, an individual calendar year taxpayer, filed a bankruptcy petition under chapter 7 or 11 on May 8, 2019.
+If Jane elected to close her tax year at the commencement of her case, Jane's first short year for 2019 runs from January 1 through May 7, 2019.
+Jane's second short year runs from May 8, 2019, through December 31, 2019.
+To have a timely filed election for the first short year, Jane must file Form 1040 or 1040-SR (or an extension of time to file) for the period January 1 through May 7 by September 15.

 To avoid delays in processing the return, write "Section 1398 Election" at the top of the return.
 The debtor may also make the election by attaching a statement to Form 4868, Automatic Extension of Time to File an U.S. Individual Tax Return.
 The statement must state that the debtor elects under IRC section 1398(d)(2) to close the debtor's tax year on the day before filing the bankruptcy case.
 The debtor must file Form 4868 by the due date of the return for the first short tax year.
 The debtor's spouse may also elect to close his or her tax year, see Election by debtor's spouse, below.